Jannos-443/PRTG-WinServices/README.md

 ## Changelog
 ### V1.0
 - Monitor automatic Windows Services
-- Use HTTP Push to avoid local Permission on critical Remote Servers (Backup etc.)
+- Added Ability to use HTTP Push to avoid local Permission on critical Remote Servers (Backup etc.)
+### V1.01
+- Added Ability to define Critical Services that have to be present

 ## HOW TO
 ### Option 1: Execute on Remote Server without PRTG needing local permissions on the Remote Server (HTTP Push Advanced)